japsuu/UnityProjectStructure/README.md

-The Ramen Unity Style Guide
+The Unity Style Guide
 ===========================

 ### For file structure, naming conventions and other things

-These are guidelines for keeping your project organized and allow your team to quickly find the assets they need.
-Games are large projects that span several months, thus having standardized conventions that make sense will avoid headaches in the long run.
+>These guidelines are modified from [stillwwater](https://github.com/stillwwater/UnityStyleGuide) for keeping projects organized and allowing me to quickly find the assets I need.

-Note that your team and project might have different needs, use different software, etc. Use this guide only as a base to decide on what works for your team.
-Every project should have its own, easy to find, style guide, so everyone in the team is up to date in the project's conventions.
+>Having standardized conventions that make sense will avoid headaches in the long run.

 # Table of Contents